juliaaano/juliaaano/_posts/2017/2017-02-07-building-this-blog.md

 ### Jekyll

 The great deal about this website is that it is completely static.
 I use **[Jekyll](https://jekyllrb.com){:target="_blank"}** to generate, from templates, the whole content on every source commit.
 This means no dynamic content, no databases, no [CMS](https://en.wikipedia.org/wiki/Content_management_system){:target="_blank"}; just **plain html**.
-I reckon this makes development much simpler because I've established just enough of architecture to solve my problem.
+I reckon this makes development much simpler because I've established just enough architecture to solve my problem.

 ### GitHub Pages